yodrew/darkroomretreat/manuscript/water.md

 - bucket or bottle (4-8L, hangs from hook by handle)
 - siphon tube (polyethylene, 4mm ID x 50cm, bent near its middle with heat to hook over rim of container)
 - 4 cords (hung from hook, tied to curtain rod)
-- curtain rod (circular, 120cm diameter, made of 30mm OD, black poly pipe, dowel inside ends for smooth joint)
+- curtain rod (black polyethylene irrigation tubing, 30mm OD, circular, 120cm diameter, dowel inside ends for smooth joint)
 - curtain (polyester, with 15cm sleeve for rod (as shown) or grommets and rings, 5cm bottom hem with small river rocks inside to weigh it down)
 - **x**=holes in curtain for cords to tie around curtain rod
 - large tub (90L+, from garden supply store, catches everything at the bottom.
 Could also be a large, deep tray or pan.)